 Ideally, you will receive a check after your car accident from your insurance company (or the other party’s insurance company) that covers the amount of money you still owe on the car.

 However, the value of a vehicle is not determined by the balance of the car loan.
 Instead, it is determined by the fair market value of your car right before the accident.
 You may end up still owing money on a vehicle that has been destroyed in a car accident.

-If you are concerned about making payments on a vehicle that was totaled in a car accident, a car accident lawyer may be able to help.
-Contact us today to discuss your options.
+If you are concerned about making payments on a vehicle that was totaled in a car accident, we may be able to help.
+Contact our auto accident attorneys to discuss your options.

 You may be required to reimburse your health insurance provider or Medicare after winning a personal injury lawsuit or settling the lawsuit out of court.
 Whether you are required to do this depends on a number of factors.